matlp2/sync_wait-promise-proposal/README.md

 <br>

 ### 9. A Feature Expected from Developpers
- - Blocking is available in scripting-friendly languages like Python, Go, Ruby.
-Ideal for debugging.
+ - By contrast with JavaScript, scripting-friendly languages like Python, Go, and Ruby use blocking by default, with async behavior as an opt-in feature — making them ideal for debugging.